mhschubert/Portfolio/symbolic-regression/README.md

 In this project, I use symbolic regression via gramamtical evolution to find mathemtical functions.
 The goal is to find a smaller number of functions describing a larger number of clusters so that the number of meaningful clusters may be compressed to a sensbile number.

-The data I use is observational data from labe experiments implementing the Public-Goods game (PGG) prevalent in behavioral research.
+The data I use is observational data from lab experiments implementing the Public-Goods game (PGG) prevalent in behavioral research.
 In the PGG literature, there are five theorized behavioral programs: altruists, conditional cooperators, far-sighted free-riders, hump-shaped contributors, and short-sighted free-riders.

 Given those five types and a group size of four, there are 35 possible combinations for three players.